Leaflet/Leaflet/docs/examples/extending/extending-1-classes.md

 When naming classes for Leaflet plugins, please adhere to the following naming conventions:

-* Never expose global constiables in your plugin.
+* Never expose global variables in your plugin.
 * If you have a new class, put it directly in the `L` namespace (`L.MyPlugin`).
 * If you inherit one of the existing classes, make it a sub-property (`L.TileLayer.Banana`).